PR Department Proposal

 Dealing with Requests For each of the following description requests, assume that there are no keyword conflicts with existing player descs.
 We follow the guidelines in "help description", so that file may be of use to you in answering these question.

-For each description A through F, answer up to five of the parts below, as they apply.
+For each description A through F, answer all five of the parts below, as they apply.

 i) State whether you would register the description or not.